prosperReigns/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 export POWER=42784
 export DIVIDE=32

 this script print out the division of thr two variables

+# 10-love_exponent_breath

+this script contains two variables where both are global scoped export BREATH=4 export LOVE=3

+This script displays the result of BREATH to the power of LOVE